Tony Stark (Marvel Cinematic Universe): Appearances

-Robert Downey Jr. portrays Tony Stark in the Marvel Cinematic Universe films Iron Man (2008), Iron Man 2 (2010), The Avengers (2012), Iron Man 3 (2013), Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
-In addition, Downey makes an uncredited cameo appearance in The Incredible Hulk (2008).
+Robert Downey Jr. has portrayed Tony Stark in the MCU over nine films as of 2024.
+He first appeared in Iron Man (2008), following with the sequel Iron Man 2 (2010).
+He made an uncredited cameo appearance in The Incredible Hulk (2008), and the Marvel One-Shot The Consultant (2011) through the use of archival footage.
+He then appeared in The Avengers (2012), Iron Man 3 (2013), Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).

-In Spider-Man: Far From Home (2019), Stark appears in archival footage from Captain America: Civil War, and also appears via archive footage in the Marvel One-Shot The Consultant (2011).
-Archival footage of the character also appears in "Glorious Purpose", the first episode of the Disney+ television series Loki.
+Through the use of archival footage, Stark appeared in Spider-Man: Far From Home (2019) from Captain America: Civil War, and in "Glorious Purpose", the first episode of the Disney+ television series Loki (2021).
 In September 2019, Deadline Hollywood reported that Downey would appear in Black Widow (2021) in his MCU role as Stark; an early version of the script included the end scene from Captain America: Civil War between Stark and Natasha Romanoff.
 This was not in the final film, with director Cate Shortland stating that she and Kevin Feige decided against adding Stark or any other heroes to the film in order for Romanoff to stand on her own, and screenwriter Eric Pearson adding that it was determined that the scene did not add anything new to the story.

-Stark returns in the Disney+ animated series What If...?, although Mick Wingert voices the character instead; Wingert has previously provided the voice for Iron Man in multiple non-MCU video games and animated productions since 2015.
+Alternate version of Stark appear in the Disney+ animated series What If...? and Your Friendly Neighborhood Spider-Man, voiced by Mick Wingert; Wingert has previously provided the voice for Iron Man in multiple non-MCU video games and animated productions since 2015.